iainctduncan/learn-scheme-for-max/introduction.rst

 the Lisp paradigm.
 I recommend the book "Simply Scheme", which is available free online.
 It's a great introduction to Scheme and computer science, and has examples that will almost all run on Scheme For Max, or in the Dr Racket IDE.

+..
+TODO
   There is a Scheme For Max cookbook recipe on how to use Simply Scheme with S4M, and a page on the S4M documentation about other Scheme learning resources.
   There is also a page here and in the main documentation listing other great resources, many of which are free online.

-Finally, I am publishing this free as it develops.
-So initial drafts will be a bit rough and move pretty quickly, but will be fleshed out over time.
+Finally, I am publishing this free, as it evolves.
+So initial drafts will be a bit rough and move pretty quickly, but will be improved and expanded as we go.
 I want to get material into the hands of users as soon as I can, and will improve it later based on feedback.
-Please feel free to submit questions or requests for clarification in the Github issues.
+Please feel free to submit questions or requests for clarification in the GitHub issue tracker for the Learn Scheme For Max repository.

 Enjoy and happy Scheming!